-Slice of bread
+- 1 slice of bread

-2–3 tbsp. butter
+- 2–3 tbsp. unsalted butter

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-1. Begin by using an inverted, sturdy glass 2"-3" in diameter to cut a hole out of the center of the slice of bread.
+Begin by using an inverted, sturdy glass 2"-3" in diameter to cut a hole out of the center of the slice of bread.
 Set bread slice and round cutout aside.
 Melt butter in a medium skillet over medium heat.
 Pan-toast bread and cutout on 1 side in skillet until golden, 2-3 minutes.